Honorable Stephen J. Abbott

 Dr. Riba graduated from Mercer University School of Medicine in 2015 and currently practices in Longmont, Colorado.
 She has a passion for treating injured workers, who are the bedrock of Colorado communities.

-Dr. Bogdan Savych
+Bogdan Savych

-Senior Policy Analyst, Workers Compensation Research Institute
+Workers Compensation Research Institute

 Dr. Bogdan Savych analyzes issues related to labor and health economics, dispute resolution, and the design of income benefit systems.
 He currently conducts research that examines self-reported outcomes of injured workers and adequacy and efficacy of workers’ compensation benefits.
 His research also explores the role of provider choice policies in worker outcomes and compares payments for ambulatory surgery centers across states.
 In addition, he examines the performance of the workers’ compensation system in Virginia as part of the CompScope™ benchmarking studies.
 Dr. Savych received his Ph.D. from Pardee RAND Graduate School.

-Medical – Good Bones: Artificial Intelligence (AI) in Medicine/Treatment
+Good Bones: Artificial Intelligence in Medicine

 Jeni Shaw